 We hope that the policy paper enhances understanding of the 15-minute neighbourhood concept.
 It makes recommendations to the city and district councils and to Oxfordshire County Council on how through their powers and influence they can ensure an increasing proportion of residents of Oxfordshire live in a 15-minute neighbourhood.

-We hope that the policy paper will enhance understanding of the 15MN concept and ensure that it is integrated into consultation responses throughout 2021, such as on Oxfordshire 2050, the Local Transport and Connectivity Plan, the Zero Emission Green Zone and the Street Guide for new and existing developments.
-There is continuing evidence that the county still has a car-based approach in many of these documents and the 15MN briefing document will challenge and, hopefully, begin to reverse that thinking.
+This concept should also be integrated into responses to consultations such as Oxfordshire 2050, the Local Transport and Connectivity Plan, the Zero Emission Green Zone and the Street Guide for new and existing developments.
+There is continuing evidence that the county still has a car-based approach in many of these documents and the 15-minute neighbourhood policy paper will challenge and, hopefully, begin to reverse that thinking.

 We believe that together with the findings from the 15-minute neighbourhood survey this will provide a powerful stimulus representing both bottom-up aspirations and top-down opportunities.